MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

  - longitude (LONGITUDINE)
  - localize (LOCALIZE)

+There are some misspelled fields that needs to be correcter manuall

 ##

 **On request**: return statistics and filtered dataset using API REST GET or POST.